 The very last group of the parade is the most important in terms of Shinto rituals.
 A large number of attendants accompany and carry two mikoshi (portable shrines) that contain the spirits of Emperor Kammu and Emperor Komei, respectively the first and last emperors to reside in Kyoto.
-Heian Shrine is dedicated to the two emperors, and there spirits normally reside in the shrine.
+Heian Shrine is dedicated to the two emperors, and their spirits normally reside in the shrine.
 However, during the Jidai Matsuri the spirits are able to travel through the city in the mikoshi.

 The entire route of the parade stretches about five kilometers.
 Crowds become most dense at the Imperial Palace and on the approach to Heian Shrine, where spectators may want to get a spot early.
 In addition to the regular viewing areas lining the parade route, there are also sections of reserved seats at the shrine, the palace and on the streets.
 Details on the reserved seats are written below.